 Talk to a Lawyer

 If you have a child who has an Autism spectrum disorder diagnosis or ADHD diagnosis and you used Tylenol or acetaminophen (at least 10 doses) during your pregnancy after consulting and obtaining approval from your doctor, you may have legal rights.
 As the Tylenol MDL continues to develop and evolve, there will likely be deadlines set on how soon you must file a Tylenol pregnancy lawsuit and minimum standards determined in the near future.
-We are assisting in evaluating cases where the child was born in the past 18 years but before March 26, 2020, but not in Michigan.
+We are assisting in evaluating cases for Tylenol Autism lawsuits where the child is currently 17 or younger and was born before March 26, 2020, but not in Michigan.
 If your child meets these criteria, contact our law firm at 800-298-0111 for a free consultation.
 We and the attorneys that we work with do not charge any attorney fees nor charge for any expenses we incur unless we win the case.

 *Warning: you should never stop taking any medication as directed by a physician without consulting the physician first as other, more harmful effects might result.